RADAR-base/rfcs/rfcs/platform/0002-just-in-time-intervention-platform.md

 ```

+These configurations will be read by an orchestration tool (like Airflow) that will generate and schedule the corresponding data processing pipelines.
+The pipelines will handle data ingestion, preprocessing, model training, inference, and action execution based on the defined schedules and dependencies.
+The Airflow UI below shows an example of how the generated pipeline would look like based on the above configuration.
+All the tasks with `dynamic` tags are generated based on the config file.

 ![Airflow UI](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fdrive.google.com/uc?id=1_VzuJr76wYgGTw-0LqIARIZre309suCq)

 Reference-level design
 ----------------------

-Precise, technical details: architecture, data models, APIs, configuration, migrations, security/privacy considerations, performance characteristics, and failure modes.

-### Technical details

-Those configs can be stored in a GitHub Repo, which we can sync frequently using a GitHub sync in the Kubernetes cluster as described in Figure 1 below.
+The configs can be stored in a GitHub Repo, which we can sync frequently using a GitHub sync in the Kubernetes cluster as described in Figure 1 below.

 ![Airflow UI](https://docs.google.com/drawings/d/e/2PACX-1vRFoXLS5zKhosYTjzFOb9ivlnrnwPnBoliy9-AFSKfVsUAMXJGU5aMfZO0Vi6dz05Sr2yXV2-9PwUIe/pub?w=1218&h=825)